carabedo/lambdaREST/README.md

 - A DynamoDB table named “Prode” with a `Partition key` named `id`.
 - An IAM Role that grants a Lambda function with **permissions** to:
   - Write and read from the “Prode” table (`AmazonDynamoDBFullAccess`).
-  - Create log groups, a log stream and write log events.
+  - Create log groups, a log stream and write log events (`CloudWatchLogsFullAccess`).
 - Two Lambda functions, one for the GET operation, and one for the POST operation.
   - Set the runtime to Python 3.7
   - Configure the function to use the IAM role you created.